TumCucTom/ionq-2025-uob/README.md

-# Team IsamBits solutions to IonQ's challenge at iQuHack
+# Team IsamBits' solutions to IonQ's challenge at iQuHack

 - [Max-cut using varQITE](1-IonQuHack2025.ipynb)
 - [Constraint that both partitions must have equal cardinality](2-IonQuHack2025.ipynb)